chatlean/d-search/README.md

 - `datasets/`: The directory for the datasets used in experiments.
     - `prompt_examples/`: Examples for a prompt.
 We contain a file, `examples.json`, used in our experiments.
     - `small_minif2f/`: A small part of MiniF2F for quick tests.
-- `log/`: The directory for log files for experiments.
-We contain our logs for dChatLean and dChatLean+.
 - `results/`: The directory for the experiment results.
 - `scripts/`: The directory for Python files to run dChatLean and dChatLean+.